Documentation on MQL5: CheckTrailingStopShort / Standard Library

 Note

-First it calculates the minimal allowed Stop Loss price closest to the current price and calculates Stop Loss price using the values of moving average indicator of the previous (completed) bar.
-If position already has Stop Loss price, its value is assumed as a base price, otherwise the base price is the open price of the position.
+First it calculates the minimal allowed Stop Loss price closest to the current price and calculates Stop Loss price using the values of Parabolic SAR indicator of the previous (completed) bar.
+If position already has Stop Loss price, its value is assumed as a base price, otherwise the position open price is assumed as a base price.
 If the calculated Stop Loss price is lower than base price and higher than minimal allowed Stop Loss price, it suggests to set new Stop Loss price.